 Running a Style Guide

-The latest version of this updated patent can be found here:
+The latest version of this updated patent on anchor text indexing can be found here:

 Anchor tag indexing in a web crawler system